 Top Portland Gardens: Where to See Nature’s Blooming Beauty

-Known as one of the greenest cities in the U.S., it’s no surprise that some of Portland’s most popular attractions appeal to nature lovers.
+Known as one of the greenest cities in the U.S., it’s no surprise some of Portland’s most popular attractions appeal to nature lovers.
 However, there are more than open green spaces in this destination.
-Visitors also enjoy visiting these top Portland gardens, home to year-round blooms, quiet retreats and photo ops for days.
-Learn more about these outdoor sanctuaries vacationers can’t miss.
+Visitors also enjoy visiting these top Portland gardens, home to year-round blooms, quiet retreats and photo ops.
+Learn more about these outdoor sanctuaries.

 Top Portland Gardens: Relax and Reconnect With Nature

 The Grotto: National Sanctuary of Our Sorrowful Mother

 The Grotto is a place for solace and prayer.
 This attraction and home to beautiful Portland gardens, operates as a Catholic shrine dedicated to Mary, which is a ministry of the Servite Friars – Order of Friar Servants of Mary.